chadnpc/cryptobase/docs/CryptoBase.md

 **Main class and cmdlet overview**

-The `[CryptoBase]` is the main class, it provides high-level convenience methods for common cryptographic tasks.
+The `[cryptobase]` is the main class, it provides high-level convenience methods for common cryptographic tasks.

 ## **CLI and Pipeline Usage**